 The requirement to conduct due diligence should include public sector bodies (including government departments, local authorities, and bodies such as export credit agencies).

-The Transparency in Supply Chains (TISC) provision of the Modern Slavery Act is limited to “modern slavery” and doesn’t require businesses to take action to address risks and impacts; nor does it hold businesses accountable when they fail to prevent abuse from happening.
+The S.54 Transparency in Supply Chains (TISC) provision of the Modern Slavery Act is limited to “modern slavery” and doesn’t require businesses to take action to address risks and impacts; nor does it hold businesses accountable when they fail to prevent abuse from happening.

 Who supports legislation in the UK?

-The EU’s legislative proposal is expected to apply directly to all companies operating in the single market – which would include UK businesses, regardless of whether there is a trade agreement in place.
+The European Commission’s legislative proposal (‘The Corporate Sustainability Due Diligence Directive’) applies to companies in scope operating in the single market – this includes certain UK businesses, regardless of whether there is a trade agreement in place.